mpwydra/workshop/Prj_1_Deliv.md

 resolved itself somehow and I still have no idea why.
 My next obstacle was formatting things exactly how I wanted it.
-As I tried to make minor adjustments, I accidentally deleted the information I had saved and had to re-run the raster cluster block of code, which was then followed up about 30 minutes later by another call to that block of code for the second administrative subdivision for the first individual stretch goal.
+As I tried to make minor adjustments, I accidentally deleted the information I had saved and had to re-run the raster cluster block of code, which was then followed up about 30 minutes later by another call to that block of code for the second administrative subdivision for the first [individual stretch goal](https://github.com/mpwydra/workshop/blob/master/Stretch_Plot.png).
 All in all, I enjoyed this program and managed to work through all the challenges I encountered.

-As far as the data, itself, I found that my LMIC had as many level one administrative subdivisions (adm1) as many other people's second-level administrative subdivision (adm2) which would explain how I was able to get away with using the entire country.
+As far as the data itself, I found that my LMIC had as many level one administrative subdivisions (adm1) as many other people's second-level administrative subdivision (adm2) which would explain how I was able to get away with using the entire country.
 Additionally, the most populated area of Côte d'Ivoire is the capital, Abidjan, which is actully a very small part of the country, geographically.
 Aside from that, I noticed that the rest of the areas were all comprable to at least one other